Sovereign AI

 Built for the teams the frontier labs cannot serve neutrally.

-Enterprises running open-source models on-prem or in VPC
+Enterprises running open-weight models on-prem or in a VPC

 "You cannot rent intelligence from the same place that rents it to your competitor, and you cannot rent trust from the vendor whose model you are auditing.
 Own the weights.
 Own the data.
 Own the proof."